1. Contact addresses

 1.1 Data protection officer or data protection consultant

-We have the following data protection officer or the following data protection consultant as a point of contact for affected individuals and authorities for inquiries related to data protection:
+We have the following data protection officer or the following data protection consultant as a point of contact for affected individuals and authorities regarding inquiries related to data protection:

 Data protection officer